G-A-Development-Team/Carters-Bomb-Timer/README.md

 # Carters-Bomb-Timer
 A Bomb timer created for Aimware based on the design of AdvancedAim's bomb timer.

-Credit to Agentsix1 & Cheeseout for referencing.
+Credit to Agentsix1 & Cheeseot for references

 # Features
 - Draggable around the screen